 Are you hearing a lot of noise about residency MATCH DAY in the news lately?
 As a premed, this will seem like a long way off but it's one of the most important events in your medical career.
 You will always remember where you were on MATCH DAY!
-This year the magical day for allopathic programs was March 16, 2018.
+In 2018, the magical match day for allopathic programs was March 16, 2018.
 For osteopathic programs, Match Day was February 5, 2018.
-For military programs, Match Day was last December 2017.
+For military programs, Match Day is in December.

 2018 represented the largest match in NRMP history for MD graduate medical education.
 37,103 applicants submitted program choices for 33,167 positions.
 "The number of available first-year (PGY-1) positions rose to 30,232, an increase of 1,383 over 2017," according to NRMP 2018 press release.
 Visit the AOA Intern/Resident Registration Program website for match results for DO graduate medical education.

 AOA = Accrediting body for Osteopathic training programs (American Osteopathic Association)

 SOAP = Match Week Supplemental Offer and Acceptance Program